 Supporting over 40,000 bees and home to our Backyard Beekeeping classes, the sanctuary’s apiary is causing quite the buzz!
-With over 8,400 square feet of eco-type pollinator plants growing in the sanctuary gardens, we’ve created an optimum environment for their success and well-being.
+With over 12,000 square feet of eco-type and pollinator friendly plants growing in the sanctuary gardens, we’ve created an optimum environment for their success and well-being.
 Whether teaching budding beekeepers or educating the community about protecting and nurturing these special creatures, the sanctuary’s apiary is making a difference to our most fragile pollinators.

 The sanctuary’s 34-acre property once served as farmland to support the patients and residents of Fairfield State Hospital.
 Having sat untouched for nineteen years, the once sweeping meadows became entangled with invasive plants and encroached by woodlands.
 Upon the sanctuary receiving the property in 2014, our focus was on restoring the land to its original grandeur.
 To date, we’ve created 5,000 square feet of pollinator habitat and restored two of the four-acre meadows.